abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-10-11-Common-Points-of-Confusion.md

 This is taken from <a href="https://stackoverflow.com/a/40878/5102599" target="_blank">this answer by Josh Brown here</a>

-### Access Modifiers
+### `public` vs unspecified vs `protected`

 <a href="https://raw.githubusercontent.com/abhinandandubey/abhinandandubey.github.io/master/assets/images/2020-10-11-12-00-00.png" target="_blank"><img src="https://github.com/abhinandandubey/abhinandandubey.github.io/raw/master/assets/images/2020-10-11-12-00-00.png"/></a>

 I made an effort to show access modifiers with some actual code.
+Click on the image above to open it in a new tab.

 ### `StringBuilder` vs `StringBuffer`